-Those who make further preparations than that required before entering, can make their courses more extensive and profitable.
+Those who make further preparations than that required before entering, can make their course more extensive and profitable.
 The following suggestions are offered to such as wish to make thorough work:

-French and German are pursued at least one year each.
+French or German are pursued two years each.
 Some preparation in Latin will be of great assistance in these languages.
-The engineer and architect should be adepts in the various departments of drawing, and some previons study of this branch will be of great advantage.
-"Warren's Draughting Instruments" may be used as a textbook, and the drawings made on smooth paper, eight by ten inches.
+The engineer and architect should be adepts in the various departments of drawing, and some previous study of this branch will be of great advantage.
+"Warren's Draughting Instruments" may be used as a text-book, and the drawings made on smooth paper, eight by ten inches.